Moonbug Entertainment: History

-Moonbug Entertainment was co-founded in 2018 by René Rechtman, former President of International at Maker Studios, and John Robson, former Managing Director of WildBrain.
-The company was initially incorporated as Project ABC Holdings Limited on 9 February 2018.
+Moonbug Entertainment was co-founded as Project ABC Holdings Limited on 9 February 2018 by René Rechtman, former President of International at Maker Studios, and John Robson, former Managing Director of WildBrain.

-In December 2020, David Levine, former Vice President of Children’s Programming for Disney Channels in Europe, was appointed to lead the studio.
+In December 2020, David Levine, former Vice President of Children's Programming for Disney Channels in Europe, was appointed to lead the studio.
 In November 2021, Moonbug was acquired by Candle Media, led by Kevin Mayer and Tom Staggs, with backing from Blackstone.

 In December 2023, the company laid off nearly 30 employees and canceled several shows to focus on Cocomelon and Blippi.
 Moonbug also planned to explore artificial intelligence and new technologies while emphasizing music and video games.
 In February 2024, Moonbug shut down its subsidiary One Animation.

 On 19 December 2024, one of its co-founders, John Robson left the company.

 Acquisitions

 In September 2018, Moonbug acquired the YouTube channel Little Baby Bum for an estimated $9 million.
 In February 2019, the company acquired My Magic Pet Morphle (formerly Morphle TV), and on 6 August 2019, it acquired Supa Strikas.
 On 31 July 2020, Moonbug purchased Cocomelon and Blippi together for $120 million.

 In February 2020, Moonbug acquired the South Korean animated series Arpo: The Robot for All Kids, which originally aired in 2012 on MBC TV.
 The series is produced by Canary Islands-based studio 3Doubles Producciones for Moonbug on YouTube.

 On 10 February 2022, Moonbug acquired the YouTube network Little Angel.
 On 24 May 2022, the company acquired Singapore-based media company One Animation, producer of Oddbods and Rob the Robot.